Cork (city): Local government and politics

-With a population of over 222,000, Cork is the second-most populous city in the state and the 16th-most populous local government area.
+With a population of more than 222,000, Cork is the second-most populous city in the state and the 16th-most populous local government area.

 Under the Local Government (Ireland) Act 1898, it was made a county borough, governed by a county borough corporation.
 This was altered by the Local Government Act 2001, under each of the five county boroughs became designated as cities, governed by city councils.
-Cork City Council is a tier-1 entity of local government with the same status in law as a county council.
+City councils are local authorities with the same status in law as a county council.

 While the local government in Ireland has limited powers in comparison with other countries, the council has responsibility for planning, roads, sanitation, libraries, street lighting, parks, and several other important functions.
 Cork City Council has 31 elected members representing six electoral areas.

 As of the 2024 Cork City Council election, the political representation is: Fianna Fáil (9 members), Fine Gael (5 members), Sinn Féin (4 members), Green Party (3 members), Labour (3 member), People Before Profit–Solidarity (1 member), Independent Ireland (1 member), Independents (4 members).
 Certain councillors are co-opted to represent the city at the South-West Regional Authority.
 The Lord Mayor of Cork is chosen annually, by the elected members of the council, under a D'Hondt system count.

 Cork City Hall is located along Albert Quay on the south side of the city.
-It officially opened on 8 September 1936, following the previous building being destroyed in the "Burning of Cork" in 1920.
+It officially opened on 8 September 1936, following the previous building being destroyed in the Burning of Cork in 1920.
 The administrative offices for Cork County Council are also located within the city limits, on the Carrigrohane Road on the west side of the city.

 National politics

-For elections to Dáil Éireann, the city is part of two constituencies: Cork North-Central and Cork South-Central which each returns four TDs.
-Since the 2020 general election, these constituencies are represented by three Fianna Fáil TDs, two TDs Fine Gael TDs, two Sinn Féin TDs and one People Before Profit–Solidarity TD.
+The city is part of two Dáil constituencies: Cork North-Central and Cork South-Central which each return five TDs.

 Historically, the city was represented in the Dáil by Cork City from 1977 to 1981, by the two constituencies of Cork City North-West and Cork City South-East from 1969 to 1977, and by Cork Borough from 1921 to 1969.
-In the House of Commons of the United Kingdom, it was represented by Cork City from 1801 to 1922, and the Irish House of Commons, it was represented by Cork City from 1264 to 1800.
+In the House of Commons of the United Kingdom, it was represented by Cork City from 1801 to 1922, and in the Irish House of Commons, it was represented by Cork City from 1264 to 1800.